nils (at) nilsih (dot) com

 The written part of the thesis offers an analysis of various music implementation strategies in existing games, and places my own work in context with them.
 It also offers more details on the technical setup.
 You are welcome to check it out here.

-Tokt is an animated short film that is part of a currently ongoing educational exhibit at Bergen Sjøfartsmuseum (the seafarers museum in Bergen, Norway).
+Tokt is an animated short film that was part of an educational exhibit at Bergen Sjøfartsmuseum (the seafarers museum in Bergen, Norway).

 The film shows and explains various scenarios from the viking era in a classy and artful tone.
 It was concieved, directed and animated by Raindog Studios, while I composed and produced the soundtrack.
-The guitars are played and recorded by my good friend Edvard Førre Erfjord.
+The guitars are played and recorded by Edvard Førre Erfjord.